 Apalachicola is known for its fresh oysters, quiet streets, and historic buildings that feel untouched by time.
 The town sits along the Apalachicola River, and the best way to experience it is by stopping at Hole in the Wall or Up the Creek Raw Bar for freshly shucked oysters.
 I once ordered a dozen at a waterfront bar, and they had been pulled from the bay just hours earlier.

 Beyond food, downtown has art galleries, antique shops, and the 1838 John Gorrie Museum, which honors the inventor of air conditioning.
 Just outside town, the Apalachicola National Estuarine Research Reserve is great for kayaking through salt marshes or hiking in the coastal pine forests.
-If you want a slow-paced day filled with good food, local history, and nature, Apalachicola is worth a visit.
-It’s one of those places where time seems to move a little slower—in the best way possible.
+If you want a slow-paced day filled with good food, local history, and nature, Apalachicola is a must-visit in the Southeastern US.
+It’s one of the most livable places in the FL Panhandle where time seems to move a little slower…in the best way possible.

 5. Navarre Beach Marine Park

 For those who prefer staying dry, the Sea Turtle Conservation Center offers exhibits on local wildlife and rehabilitation efforts.
 The park’s walking paths connect to Navarre Beach Pier, the longest in Florida, where you can watch surfers or try fishing for pompano.
 Kayaking along Santa Rosa Sound is another way to enjoy the area, with calm waters and great sunset views.
-Navarre Beach Marine Park is one of the best places for a quiet, nature-focused beach day.
+Navarre Beach Marine Park is one of the best hidden gems in FL for a quiet, nature-focused beach day.

 6. Destin Harbor Boardwalk